setms/book/README.md

-# setms
-Software Engineering: The Modern Synthesis
+# Software Engineering: The Modern Synthesis